-- the likely number of persons of the kind mentioned in paragraph (a) of subsection (2D) who may experience an impact of the kind mentioned in paragraph (a) or (b) of that subsection, - the likely duration of that impact on such persons, and - the likely intensity of that impact on such persons." - (6) After subsection (10A) (as inserted by section 75(11)) insert- - "(11) The Secretary of State may by regulations amend any of subsections (2A) to (2C) for the purposes of making provision about the meaning for the purposes of this section of - serious disruption to the activities of an organisation which are carried on in the vicinity of a public assembly, or - serious disruption to the life of the community. - (12) Regulations under subsection (11) may, in particular, amend any of those subsections for the purposes of - defining any aspect of an expression mentioned in subsection (11)(a) or (b) for the purposes of this section; - giving examples of cases in which a public assembly is or is not to be treated as resulting in- - (i) serious disruption to the activities of an organisation which are carried on in the vicinity of the assembly, or - (ii) serious disruption to the life of the community. - (13) Regulations under subsection (11) - are to be made by statutory instrument; - may apply only in relation to public assemblies in England and Wales; - may make incidental, supplementary, consequential, transitional, transitory or saving provision, including provision which makes consequential amendments to this Part. - (14) A statutory instrument containing regulations under subsection (11) may not be made unless a draft of the instrument has been laid before and approved by a resolution of each House of Parliament." - (7) The Secretary of State must, before the end of the period of 2 years beginning with the day on which this section comes into force - prepare and publish a report on the operation of the amendments to section 14 of the Public Order Act 1986 made by this section, and - lay the report before Parliament.
+- (b) the likely duration of that impact on such persons, and - (c) the likely intensity of that impact on such persons." - (6) After subsection (10A) (as inserted by section 75(11)) insert- - "(11) The Secretary of State may by regulations amend any of subsections (2A) to (2C) for the purposes of making provision about the meaning for the purposes of this section of- - (a) serious disruption to the activities of an organisation which are carried on in the vicinity of a public assembly, or - (b) serious disruption to the life of the community. - (12) Regulations under subsection (11) may, in particular, amend any of those subsections for the purposes of- - (a) defining any aspect of an expression mentioned in subsection (11)(a) or (b) for the purposes of this section; - (b) giving examples of cases in which a public assembly is or is not to be treated as resulting in- - (i) serious disruption to the activities of an organisation which are carried on in the vicinity of the assembly, or - (ii) serious disruption to the life of the community. - (13) Regulations under subsection (11)- - (a) are to be made by statutory instrument; - (b) may apply only in relation to public assemblies in England and Wales; - (c) may make incidental, supplementary, consequential, transitional, transitory or saving provision, including provision which makes consequential amendments to this Part. - (14) A statutory instrument containing regulations under subsection (11) may not be made unless a draft of the instrument has been laid before and approved by a resolution of each House of Parliament." - (7) The Secretary of State must, before the end of the period of 2 years beginning with the day on which this section comes into force- - (a) prepare and publish a report on the operation of the amendments to section 14 of the Public Order Act 1986 made by this section, and - (b) lay the report before Parliament.